devosoft/Empirical/doc/dev/contribution-guidelines-and-review.md

 > -   Constants should be ALL_UPPERCASE, with words separated by
 >     underscores
 > -   Template parameters should be ALL_UPPERCASE.
-> -   Typedefs should match the casing of the types they are aliasing.
+> -   Typedefs or using statements should be all lowercase with an _t at
->     For example, a typedef on a template parameter might be all
+>     the end of the alaised type name.
->     uppercase, while a typedef on a user-defined type should be
+>     For example, a typedef on a template parameter CONTAINER_T might be
->     CamelCase.
+>     container_t.

 ## Guidelines based on Emscripten Limitations